terryyin/lizard/README.rst

                         often faster.
   -m, --modified        Calculate modified cyclomatic complexity number -E EXTENSIONS, --extension EXTENSIONS
-                        Use the extended modules.
+                        User the extensions.
 The available extensions are:
                         -Ecpre: it will ignore code in the #else branch.
-                        -Ewordcount: count word fequencies and generate tag cloud. -Eoutside: include the global code as one function.
+                        -Ewordcount: count word frequencies and generate tag cloud. -Eoutside: include the global code as one function.
   -s SORTING, --sort SORTING